xactai/ELI-ALPR/README.md

-# ALPR on nVIDIA-Jetson-Nano with SoA YOLO in Darknet</p>
+# ELI-ALPR on Paperswithcode with SoA YOLO in Darknet</p>

 ------------